Use universal links to link to content within your app and share data securely.

 Update your app delegate to respond to the user activity object iOS provides when a universal link routes to your app.
 See Handling Universal Links.

-Universal links allow users to open your app when they tap links to your website within Safari pages, within
+Universal links allow users to open your app when they tap links to your website within Safari and

 open(_:, such as those that occur in Mail, Messages, and other apps.